thanhbinh84/diabete_management_chart/README.md

-# tech_challenge
+# Flutter app template with Get library

-A new Flutter project.
+A base Flutter project which is using Get library to separates into three layers.

 ### How to run